Luca Marrone: Monza

 On 31 August 2021, Marrone joined Serie B side Monza on a permanent deal.
 He made his debut on 11 September, in a 1–1 league draw against SPAL.

 Lecco

 On 30 August 2023, Marrone signed a two-year contract with Lecco.
 On 1 February 2024, he was loaned to Cremonese, with an option to buy.

 International career

 Marrone made his debut with the Italy under-21 squad on 13 October 2009, under coach Pierluigi Casiraghi, in a qualifier match against Bosnia and Herzegovina.
 In March 2010, he scored his first goal for the Azzurrini, a 20-yard volley in a 2–0 victory over Hungary to put them second in their qualifying group.
 Under former Primavera coach Ciro Ferrara, he continued to be a regular.

 Style of play

-A central midfielder skilled in retrieving balls and restarting plays, Marrone is also gifted with a good shot.
-He prefers the role of playmaker in front of the defense, however he can be used if necessary as a centre-back.
+A central midfielder skilled in retrieving balls and restarting plays, Marrone prefers the role of playmaker in front of the defense, however he can be used if necessary as a centre-back.